 Finally, 13 goes into 91 seven times (13 × 7 = 91):

 We conclude that 611 ÷ 13 = 47.
 We can check this answer by multiplying 13 and 47 and making sure we find 611.
 Try it.
 It works!
-As advertised, there is no remainder.
+As advertised, there's no remainder.
 We hope this is building some trust between us.
-Now if only we could persuade you to fall backward and let us catch you.
+If only we could persuade you to fall backward and let us catch you.

 Find using long division.